-Sharon Loy Anderson is an artist located in Blanco, TX.
+Sharon Loy Anderson is a multi-media artist located in Texas.
 She was a commercial and newspaper artist in Houston.
 Later she became an illustrator and exhibits designer at the Houston Zoological Gardens.
 She taught art at a private college preparatory school, The Kinkaid School, until she retired in 2011.
 She also taught classes on How To Illustrate Children’s Books at the University of Houston.
 She completed a four year scholarship at the Museum of Fine Arts in Houston, attended the Lowell Collins School of Art, then received a Bachelor of Science Degree in Art Education from the University of Houston.

 Sharon works in acrylics, colored pencil, plaster, paint pen, collage, ceramics, and watercolors.
 Art is a diary of her life.
 Each piece is a thought, a memory, or an experience through which media expresses the stories in colorful paint.
 Her work is signed with her middle name LOY.